prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. The claimant shall lodge an Application at the Registry, in accordance with Article 7(2) of the Agreement and Annex II thereto, to annul or alter a decision of the Office in the language in which the patent was granted, within two months of service of the decision of the Office.

 2. The Application to annul or alter a decision of the Office shall contain :
-	- (a) the names of the claimant and, where applicable, of the claimant ’s representative;
+	- (a) the names of the claimant and, where applicable, of the claimant 's representative;
 	- (b) where the claimant is not the proprietor of or applicant for the European patent with unitary effect, an explanation and evidence that he is adversely affected by the decision of the Office and entitled to start proceedings [Article  47(7) of the Agreement];
 	- (c) postal and electronic addresses for service on the claimant and the names and addresses of the persons authorised to accept service;
 	- (d) a reference to the contested decision of the Office;